Aliases for CDCA8 Gene

 GeneCards Summary for CDCA8 Gene

 CDCA8 (Cell Division Cycle Associated 8) is a Protein Coding gene.
-Diseases associated with CDCA8 include diphyllobothriasis.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
+Among its related pathways are Cell Cycle, Mitotic and Transport to the Golgi and subsequent modification.

 UniProtKB/Swiss-Prot for CDCA8 Gene